 Beginning in 2012, health insurance plans (fully insured products) and health insurance sponsors (self-insured products) must create an easy-to-read, plain language summary of benefits and coverage (SBC) for each enrollee.
 If an employer is fully insured, the plan must create the SBC and the employer must distribute the SBC to employees.
-If an employer is self-insured, the business or third-party adminstrator must create and distribute the SBC to employees.
+If an employer is self-insured, the business or the third-party administrator must create and distribute the SBC to employees.

 In 2013, Section 9002 of the healthcare law requires employers who file mor than 250 W-2s to calculate and report the aggregate cost of employer-sponsored insurance coverage on employees' Form W-2s for their 2012 benefits.
 Eventually, all offering employers will be required to include this information on employees’ Form W-2s.
 Previously, there was no requirement that the employer report the total value of employer-sponsored insurance coverage on Form W-2.
-Healthcare benefits continue to be a tax-free benefit; the new reporting requirement is simply for information purposes.
+Healthcare benefits continue to be a tax-free benefit; the new reporting requirement is simply for informational purposes.

 Reportable employer-sponsored costs include:

 · On-site medical clinics

 · Amounts contributed by the employer to a Health Savings Account (HSA) or Medical Savings Account (MSA)